 10 AUTOMATED DECISION-MAKING 11

 Automated decision-making takes place when an electronic system uses personal information to make a decision relevant to you without human intervention.
 We do not envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.

 11 DATA SHARING

 Transfer of personal information outside of the EEA: We may transfer certain personal information that we hold on individuals living in the European Union to a country outside the European Economic Area ("EEA"), provided that one of the following conditions applies:

 • the country to which the personal information is transferred ensures an adequate level of protection for that individual’s rights and freedoms;

 • an individual has given their explicit and informed consent having had the risks explained to them;

-• the transfer is covered by one of the derogations set out in the GDPR, including the performance of a contract between us and that individual, or to protect the vital interests of individuals;
+• the transfer is covered by one of the derogations set out in the UK GDPR and the Data Protection Act 2018, including the performance of a contract between us and that individual, or to protect the vital interests of individuals;

 • the transfer is legally required on important public interest grounds or for the establishment, exercise or defence of legal claims; or